engineyard/ey-docs/pages/cloud_faq.md

 No.  Turning off your instance destroys the virtual instance on Amazon EC2.
 But, your files and data stored on the `/data` and `/db` volumes are saved to snapshots.
 When you boot your instance again, select a custom configuration so you can choose the most recent snapshot.
 Your instance is then restored to the state before shutdown.

 It's worth noting that snapshot of the `/data` volume is only taken off of the Application Master instance.
-The same is true for the `/db` volume and the Database Master.
+The same is true for the `/db` volume and the master database.

 Read [[Instance Overview|instance-types|]] for more information.